 about the ux program

-This course will cover the steps of a general UX (user experience) design process: strategy, research, design and user testing.
-The last step, implementation, is to turn your final prototype into a working product and that requires application development skills, so we will not cover it in this course.
-You will learn about a day in the role of a UX designer, how a solid UX strategy can increase an organization’s values in the long term, and how your product can provide both functionalities and an enjoyable experience for users through a step-by-step guide of the design process.
+This course will cover the steps of a general design process for user experience: UX design, research and visual design.
+The last step of the process, implementation, is to turn your final prototype into a working product and that requires application development skills, so we will not cover it in this course.
+User experience encompasses all aspects of an end user’s interaction with a company, its services and products.
+An uncompelling user experience may affect an organizations ability to achieve its business goals.
+The overall design has a huge role in a user’s experience therefore the importance of usability and accessibility will be covered through the elements of visual design.
+In this course, you will learn about a day in the role of a UX designer, the impact a UX strategy has on an organization in the long term, and how your product can provide both functionalities and an enjoyable experience for users through a step-by-step guide of the user experience design process.

 what you’ll learn

 UX design encompasses the entire user journey, so it’s a multidisciplinary role.
 This skill focuses on the required knowledge needed to implement good UX without the additional layer of UI design.
 This skill will cover the Why, What, and How of product use as well as how to sketch wireframes and build testable prototypes.
 The design phase is continuously reiterated to update the prototypes and eliminate unforeseen problems.

 UX Strategy Fundamentals

 Conducting UX Research

 UX User Testing